Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 Along with annotations added by users, every entity has a number of fields useful for searching.
 For a complete list, see [here](https://docs.synapse.org/rest/org/sagebionetworks/repo/model/FileEntity.html).

-Here are some really useful ones:

-* `projectId` which project the entity is associated with
-* `parentId`: where the entity resides (inside a folder/sub-folder; may also be the project if in the root folder) - useful for finding all files if you know they are in a specific folder

 <br/>